NATIONAL WORKING PARENTS DAY | SEPTEMBER 16

-On September 16th, National Working Parents Day honors the working parent.
-The day pays tribute to those parents who work to provide for their family.
+On September 16th, National Working Parents Day honors the working parent and day pays tribute to those parents who work outside the home to provide for their families.

 According to the U.S. Bureau of Labor Statistics, around 61 percent of families with children have both parents working outside the home.
 That number increases to nearly 65 percent for families when the youngest child is at least six years old.
 However, if the youngest child is under six years old, that number drops to approximately 56 percent.